New York city council votes to close infamous Rikers Island jails

 “I don’t think I am overstating it when I say that for many of us this is one of the most significant votes of our entire career,” he said.

-The 400-acre (160-hectare) island in the East River, connected by bridge to the borough of Queens, is home to nine jails that hold about 7,000 inmates today, most of them awaiting trial or serving sentences of less than one year, versus more than 20,000 two decades ago at a time of peak crime rates.
+The 400-acre (160-hectare) island in the East River, connected by bridge to the borough of Queens, is home to nine jails with about 7,000 inmates.
+Most are defendants awaiting trial or serving sentences of less than one year.

+Two decades ago, when the city’s crime rates were at their peak, Rikers’ population numbered more than 20,000 inmates.

 In 2017, Mayor Bill de Blasio proposed closing Rikers within 10 years, and in 2018 the city stopped holding inmates between the ages of 16 and 18.A U.S. Justice Department investigation in 2014 found their constitutional rights were routinely violated though inmate-on-inmate violence, virtual solitary confinement, and excessive force by guards.